How to Catch L_2-Heavy-Hitters on Sliding Windows

 Definition~\ref{def:ktop} and Definition~\ref{def:L2heavy} do not describe the same problem, yet they are strongly connected.
 In fact, our method allows solving the frequent elements problem under both definitions, however in this paper we focus on solving the $L_2$-frequent-elements problem, as defined by Definition~\ref{def:L2heavyVar}.
-In order to do so, we use the algorithm \charikar\ given by Charikar et al., with specific parameters tailored for our problem.
-The algorithm outputs a list of elements, and is guaranteed to output every element with frequency at least $(1+\epsilon')\gamma L_2$ and no element of frequency less than $(1-\epsilon')\gamma L_2$, for an input parameter $\epsilon'$.
-See Appendix~\ref{sec:varCharikar} for a full definition of \charikar\ and a proof of its properties.
+In order to do so, we use a variant of the \countsketch algorithm with specific parameters tailored for our problem (See full details in Appendix~\ref{sec:varCharikar}).
+This variant outputs a list of elements, and is guaranteed to output every element with frequency at least $(1+\epsilon')\gamma L_2$ and no element of frequency less than $(1-\epsilon')\gamma L_2$, for an input parameter~$\epsilon'$.

-Note that a solution of the $k$-top frequent problem (Definition~\ref{def:ktop}) in the sliding window model can be done by using the same technique using the original algorithm of Charikar et al.
+We stress that \countsketch is not sufficient on its own to prove Theorem~\ref{thm:main}.
+The main reason is that this algorithm works in the unbounded stream model, rather than in the sliding window model.
+Another reason is that it must be tweaked in order not to output false positives.
+Our solution below makes a use of smooth-histograms to overcome these issues.